uzyexe/chef-dev/README.md

-Chef for my dev environment
+Chef for dev environment
 ====

-This is repo for collecting my cookbooks for my own working environments.
+This is repo for collecting cookbooks for dev working environments.

 ## Install Chef